Message from the Director of BPC

 We are thankful to our corporate partners in the Computing Partners Program for supporting our BPC efforts by direct donations to student activities.
 We are also thankful to having been an NCWIT Learning Circle member for the past year – this helped us tremendously to learn best practices for BPC.
 If you want to be part of our BPC success story, please contact me directly.

-Instructor III and Director of Broadening Participation in Computing
+Professor of Instruction and Director of Broadening Participation in Computing